DEANE, Cornelius Aloysius

 The abdominal wound was so severe that it prevented him from taking any further part in the war.
 On 25 April, 1918, he was placed on the supernumerary list and invalided in the UK.
 He embarked for Australia on 2 September, 1918, on HMS Leicestershire from Liverpool, but on the voyage the abdominal wound perforated and he had to be off-loaded at Port Said, where he was admitted to 4th Australian General Hospital on 9 December.
 He remained in Egypt until 19 February, 1919, when he re-embarked for Australia on board HMS Lancaster.
 He arrived at Melbourne on 31 March, 1919, and his appoinment was terminated on 12 September that same year.
 One more award followed him: on 29 September, 1919, he was sent an Army Rifle Association medal ' for your skill with a rifle in a competition held while serving with the Australian Imperial Force'.

 Cornelius Deane returned to civilian life and returned to his old profession as an examiner of patents.
-In 1925, he was still a bachelor, but by 1927, he and his wife Liliane were living ar 8 Hilda Street, Malvern East.
+In 1925, he was still a bachelor, but was married that same year to Liliane Babe Hossey.
+They were to have three children.
+By 1927, he and his wife Liliane were living ar 8 Hilda Street, Malvern East.
 By 1943, however, they had moved to 12 La Perouse Street, Griffith, ACT.
 In 1949, Liliane died.
 She was the mother of three children, Shirley (Mrs Cummings), Joan and William.
-In 1958, Cornelius Deane moved to 193 Maroubra Road, Maroubra, NSW, and, at age 68 and probably in semi-retirement, described himelf as a patent officer.
+In 1958, Cornelius Deane moved from Canberra to 193 Maroubra Road, Maroubra, NSW, and, at age 68 and probably in semi-retirement, described himelf as a patent officer.
 This was the last entry on the Electoral Roll for him.

 Australian National Archives, Service Record